 5) Becoming a better person

 Throughout my pregnancy, I have considered the kind of person that my daughter will be.

 I have imagined her to be kind and caring, amongst so many things.

 Knowing that I’m going to be raising a tiny human has really made me reflect on the sort of person I am and the sort of person I was as a child.
 I want my daughter to be better than me.

 Raising her on a vegan diet is just one way that I feel I can be a better person and do my best for her.

 Being pregnant really is a journey – a physical, emotional and mental journey – one that is helping me to be a better person and I’m sure this is the same for most pregnant women.

 For those of you who aren’t vegan or aren’t sure whether to raise your child on a vegan diet, I would say let veganism be part of your pregnancy journey.
 In making the change, you will be doing what is best for your child, yourself, countless animals and the planet.

-If you’re feeling inspired, check out our post ‘The Interactive 4-Week Vegan Transition Calender’ and see how easy veganism really is!
+If you’re feeling inspired, check out our 4-week vegan transition calendar and see how easy veganism really is!